raksha-rane/stratify/monitoring/README.md

-# Stratify Monitoring Stack
+# StraAQUAtify Monitoring Stack

-This directory contains the monitoring infrastructure for the Stratify Trading System using Prometheus and Grafana.
+This directory contains the monitoring infrastructure for the AQUA using Prometheus and Grafana.

 ## Architecture